cms-l1-dpg/L1Tutorials/tutorials/rate-estimation/README.md

 ## Estimate the L1 rate

-We will demonstrate how to run the tool for a small amount of data (50k).
+We will demonstrate how to run the tool for a small number of events (50k).

 ```